ajv-validator/ajv/docs/codegen.md

 While tagged template literals wrap passed strings based on their run-time values, CodeGen class methods rely on types to ensure safety of passed parameters - there is no run-time checks that the passed value is an instance of \_Code class.

-It is strongly recommended to define addiitonal keywords only with Typescript - using plain JavaScript would still allow passing unsafe strings to code generation methods.
+It is strongly recommended to define additional keywords only with Typescript - using plain JavaScript would still allow passing unsafe strings to code generation methods.

 **Please note**: If your user-defined keywords need to have side-effects that are removed by optimization (see above), you may need to disable it.